Cladding spraying in Sheffield

 Once the survey has set the scope, the job itself follows a sequence designed around your operations:

-- Wash-down and degrease of every surface to be coated
+- We wash down and degrease every surface we’re going to coat.

-- Repairs and panel replacement where the survey identified them
+- We carry out repairs and panel replacement where the survey identified them.

-- Masking of glazing, signage, hardstanding and neighbouring surfaces
+- We mask off glazing, signage, hardstanding, and neighbouring surfaces.

-- Spray application of the specified coating system
+- We spray apply the specified coating system.

-- Snagging and a final walk-round with you
+- We complete snagging and a final walk-round with you.

-Work is phased elevation by elevation, so loading doors, parking and access routes stay usable through the programme and production does not have to stop for the painters.
+We phase the work elevation by elevation.
+That means loading doors, parking, and access routes stay usable throughout the programme.
+Production doesn’t have to stop for the painters.

-Coatings also need the right conditions to cure, so programmes are planned with realistic weather windows rather than promises that ignore a South Yorkshire winter.
-If a day is wrong for spraying, we use it for preparation instead of pressing on and hoping.
+Coatings also need the right conditions to cure.
+We plan programmes with realistic weather windows, not promises that ignore a South Yorkshire winter.
+If a day is wrong for spraying, we use it for preparation instead of pressing on and hoping for the best.

 Where coating stops being the answer

-A respray cannot rescue everything.
-Perforated sheets, delaminating composites, saturated insulation and structural corrosion all need more than paint, and pretending otherwise just moves the cost a couple of years down the road.
-When a survey turns these up, the report says so and sets out the alternatives, from targeted panel replacement through to advice on recladding.
+A respray can’t rescue everything.
+Perforated sheets, delaminating composites, saturated insulation, and structural corrosion all need more than paint.
+Pretending otherwise just moves the cost a couple of years down the road.
+When a survey turns these up, the report says so.
+It sets out the alternatives, from targeted panel replacement through to advice on recladding.

 That honesty occasionally costs us a job.
-It also means that when we do recommend spraying, the recommendation is worth something, because it comes from a contractor prepared to say no.
+It also means that when we do recommend spraying, the recommendation is worth something.
+It comes from a contractor prepared to say no.

 Why Sheffield buildings suit this approach

 A survey-led respray deals in specifics: this panel needs replacing, this elevation needs edge treatment, this substrate takes this system.
-On large industrial buildings the difference shows, in a price that holds and a finish that performs as long as the preparation allows.
+On large industrial buildings, the difference shows.
+You get a price that holds, and a finish that performs as long as the preparation allows.
 If you run or let a clad building in Sheffield and the exterior has started to undersell what happens inside it, the first step is simply arranging the inspection.